influxdata/telegraf/plugins/aggregators/derivative/README.md

 ### Custom Derivation Variable

 The plugin supports to use a field of the aggregated measurements as derivation variable in the denominator.
-This variable is assumed to be a monotonously increasing value.
+This variable is assumed to be a monotonically increasing value.
 In this feature the following formula is used:
 ```
                  field_last - field_first